AnastasisGi/explore-api-frontend/README.md

 ```

 ### Exploration

+**Task:** Diagram all the request/response cycles that happen when you navigate to `http://localhost:9292` and see the app in your browser.

-Open your browser console to see the front end logs and use your terminal logs to explore how this mini full stack app works.
+> There are some starting client and server side log statements.
+Open your browser console to see the front end logs, use the network tab, and use your terminal logs to explore how this mini full stack app works.
+Feel free to log more things to get more visibility!

 ### Tests
 NB: there are no front-end specs and minimal controller specs.
 If you're interested see either [this project](https://github.com/dearshrewdwit/count) or [this one](https://github.com/dearshrewdwit/demo-news-summary) for example specs.